L.M. Hosler is a business owner who has spent time living in a hurricane zone. She wants to share her knowledge of hurricane preparation.

 Having cash on hand after a hurricane is something you might not think about till later.
 Many of us have gotten used to carrying very little cash on us and just pulling out that convenient little plastic bank card.
 But after a hurricane, those banks are not going to be operating for a few days till the power is restored and the same thing goes for most places where you might use your bank card.
 So it is important to have a fair amount of cash on hand.
 So don't forget to visit your bank before a hurricane closes down everything.

 The following items are often items you might already have in your cupboards but check to make sure you will have enough food on hand for at least a week.
+Before and after a hurricane the shelves in the stores tend to be empty so stock up early.

 - Canned items